Sentkowski/Portfolio/README.md

 # Portfolio
-A bunch of words about me and my project.
+Simply a bunch of words about me and my projects.